[?] Start Receiving This Blog Today By Simply Subscribing

 Don't see too much of that anymore.

 I can remember very well having to pull the wired outdoor lighting sets continuously to be able to mow the lawn properly or use a weed-eater around shrubs and bushes.
 What a pain, but we've all done it.
-And then, try to untangle everything and put it all back together.

-Fortunately, outdoor solar lights are available to us for use on our properties.
+Fortunately, outdoor-solar-lights are available to us for use on our properties.

 Easy on the hydro bill as well.